zhangyunhao116/umap/readme.md

 Tips:

-- umap is slower in `MapAssignGrow/Uint64/6`, the reason is that in this case, the runtime hashmap is allocated in the stack instead of the heap. umap is always allcated in the heap.
+- umap is slower in `MapAssignGrow/Uint64/6`, the reason is that in this case, the runtime hashmap is allocated in the stack instead of the heap. umap is always allocated in the heap.

 - You can run this benchmark via